zzheng12/Identifying-Genes-Associated-with-Symptom-Status/README2.md

 ## Introduction

-Our pipleline will use python scripts as programming language and Linux as operating system
+Our pipleline will use python scripts as programming language and Linux as operating system.

 ## Software